Southern Methodist University Mustang Band: Beanies

 The SMU Mustang Band carries many of the traditions of SMU, including the almost-forgotten first-year beanie.
 At one time, all entering first-year students at SMU wore green beanies.
 The university abandoned the beanie tradition sometime in the late 1950s, leaving football players and band members as the only people wearing them on campus.

 Today "the privilege of the beanie" is afforded only to members of the Mustang Band.
 As a sign of their commitment to school spirit, the band members wear their beanies during rehearsals, the fourth quarter of SMU football games, and the last five minutes of every SMU basketball game.

 Buzz 'em Up

-In its early years, the all-male band would drift off to visit with the co-eds during the game.
+In its early years, the all-male band would drift off to visit with the female students during the game.
 Cy Barcus, Mustang Band director from 1924–32, came up with the idea of having the remaining trumpets make a buzzing sound to alert the wayward band members to get back to their seats.
 That buzz—a flutter tongue on a concert F—was incorporated into the start of Peruna, the official SMU fight song.